YahuiSun/yahuisun.github.io/_pages/about.md

 graph related data mining and networking

-<span style="color:#52adc8"> I particularly like researches that arise at the cross-intersection of applied data engineering and theoretical computer science. </span>
+I particularly like researches that arise at the cross-intersection of applied data engineering and theoretical computer science.

 # Languages